wenyuzhao/Sophon/README.md

 _The current plan is:_

 Make the kernel as simple and small as possible.
 Instead of following the micro-kernel approach that puts each kernel component as a isolated user process, Sophon tries to treat the components as kernel modules.
-This is expected to have higher performance than micro-kernels due to the absence of context switch and message passing overheads.
+This is expected to have higher performance than micro-kernels due to the absence of context switches and message passing overheads.

 # TODO